 “Whatever form of activity you choose, make it something you really enjoy, or you won’t do it for long ," says Goldberg.
 "See if you can enlist a friend or partner to help stay on track, or you might even get the whole family involved.
 Find the best time of the day for you, whether that’s first thing in the morning, at lunchtime, or at the end of the day.
 And start with a minimum two-week commitment.
 Make sure you do something every day.”

-- See our event calendar for a list of exercise classes near you.
+- See our classes and events for a list of exercise classes near you.

-- If your goal is to lose weight, make an appointment at .
+- If your goal is to lose weight, make an appointment at Scripps Clinic Center for Weight Management.